top of page

 The movie Running Away has been shown in Europe and is streaming.

-Michael's beloved step-father died a year ago.
+Tough Times: Michael's beloved step-father died a year ago.
 Now his mother's gone too, with an empty pill bottle and a note saying to stay together.
-With help from the girl he likes, Michael starts a cross-country trip with his young white siblings, figuring the grandparents they've never known will at least accept the little ones.
+With help from the girl he likes, Michael starts a cross-country trip with his young siblings, hoping the grandparents they've never known will at least accept them, because "they're cute little white kids."
 While Michael navigates responsibility, grief, prejudice, fear, and his first romantic relationship, the police label his mother's death murder.
 They suspect Michael, but the killer is stalking the kids.

 One of five finalists in the YA division of Kindle Book Awards 2023.